| | |

 Equipment Setup Breakdown

-The star tracker must be mounted securely to a sturdy tripod to operate correctly.
+To operate correctly, the star tracker must be mounted securely to a sturdy tripod.
 I use a carbon fiber tripod that is lightweight, sturdy, and ultra-portable.

-A remote shutter release cable is necessary if you want to tap into longer exposure times (beyond 30-seconds) on your DSLR camera and automate a sequence of long-exposure images to fire off on their own.
+A remote shutter release cable is necessary if you want to use your DSLR camera’s longer exposure times (beyond 30 seconds) and automate a sequence of long-exposure images that fire off on their own.

-Because the star tracker is battery-powered, the entire setup from top to bottom is completely portable and does not require any additional power to operate.
+Because the star tracker is battery-powered, the entire setup from top to bottom is completely portable and does not require additional power.
 Bringing an extra set of batteries for the star tracker and the camera will help avoid cutting the imaging sessions short.

 A dew heater is recommended to avoid moisture on the camera lens, but this will require an additional power source to run (a portable USB charger device may be all you need).